mikebenzi/familysearch-tools/README.md

 * Refresh - Given a FamilySearch person ID, opens a person's page.
 If you are already on a person page it will refresh it
 * Hint Chart - Opens the person's hint chart
 * Find-a-Grave - Given a Find-a-Grave ID, determines if record is associated with a person in FamilySearch
+* US Census Images - Opens the page for the entered Census year, allowing one to drill down to specific census image
 * Merge - a faster way to merge people in FamilySearch
 * Tree - opens a person's tree page
 * Sources - opens a person's sources page